rediris/infrastrukt/README.md

 ## Preview

-You can preview Foundation, for WordPress at the below link:
+You can preview Foundation, for WordPress at this link:
 [http://fwp.drewsymo.com/](http://fwp.drewsymo.com/)

 ## Authors